Skip to main content

 Consumer Pipeline

-The standard principles are still relevent.
-Our CI/CD workshop is a useful reference (NOTE: the CI/CD workshop uses the consumer-driven mode using Pact).
+The standard principles are still relevant.
+Our CI/CD workshop is a useful reference (NOTE: the CI/CD workshop uses consumer-driven mode using Pact).

 Community Adapters

-All of the official and community adapters and guides can be found at tooling integration.
+All the official and community adapters and guides can be found at tooling integration.